joist-framework/joist/packages/di/README.md

 #### Root Service

-If you have nested injectors and you still want singleton instances mark your service as shown or decorate with `@service()`
+If you have nested injectors and you want to make sure the same instance is provided to all decorate your service with `@service()`.

 ```TS
 import { service } from '@joist/di';